Lisette Oropesa

 Lisette Oropesa (born September 29, 1983) is an American operatic soprano of Cuban ancestry.
-She has a wide repertoire that includes works from Gluck, Handel, Mozart, Rossini, Donizetti, Wagner, Verdi, Bizet, Massenet and Puccini.
+Her repertoire includes works from Gluck, Handel, Mozart, Rossini, Donizetti, Wagner, Verdi, Bizet, Massenet, Bellini and Puccini.
 With her lyric coloratura soprano voice, she has performed roles in her native Spanish and English, as well as German, French and Italian.
 She is particularly noted in the roles of Susanna, Gilda, Konstanze, Lucia and Manon.

-Oropesa is a vegan, and avid runner/marathoner who has been featured in Runner's World Magazine.
-In 2014, she co-contributed to Running, Eating, Thinking: A Vegan Anthology by Martin Rowe, where she talked about her weight loss journey and how she now follows a plant-based diet.
+Oropesa is a vegan, and runner/marathoner who has been featured in Runner's World Magazine.
+In 2014, she co-contributed to Running, Eating, Thinking: A Vegan Anthology by Martin Rowe, where she talked about her weight loss and how she now follows a plant-based diet.

-In 2015, she was a contributor to Master Singers: Advice from the Stage which includes interviews from famous opera singers about "analysis and awareness of their technique, art, interpretation and stagecraft".
+In 2015, she was a contributor to Master Singers: Advice from the Stage which includes interviews with opera singers about "analysis and awareness of their technique, art, interpretation and stagecraft".

 Early life and education

 Oropesa was born in New Orleans, Louisiana, and raised in Baton Rouge, Louisiana.
 Her parents emigrated from Cuba.

 She originally studied to be a flautist before her mother, a music teacher and former operatic soprano, suggested she audition for the voice faculty at the Louisiana State University School of Music.
-Her audition went so well that she joined the voice program with Robert Grayson as her mentor.
+She joined the voice program under the guidance of Robert Grayson who was the chair of the Voice/Opera at the LSU School of Music.

 Career

 Beginnings

-Oropesa was a grand finals winner of the National Council Grand Finals at the Metropolitan Opera in 2005 and joined the Met's Lindemann Young Artists Development Program, from which she graduated in 2008.
+Oropesa was a grand finals winner of the National Council Grand Finals at the Metropolitan Opera in 2005 and joined the Met's Lindemann Young Artists Development Program, graduating in 2008.
 She made her Met debut in a small role in Jean-Pierre Ponnelle's production of Idomeneo, conducted by James Levine in September 2006, and then sang First Lay-Sister in their new production of Suor Angelica.

-As substitute, she sang her first leading role at the Metropolitan Opera, appearing as Susanna in five performances of Sir Jonathan Miller's production of The Marriage of Figaro opposite Erwin Schrott's Figaro in October 2007, which was regarded as a great success.
+As substitute, she sang her first leading role at the Metropolitan Opera, appearing as Susanna in five performances of Sir Jonathan Miller's production of The Marriage of Figaro opposite Erwin Schrott's Figaro in October 2007.

-Work at the Met in New York
+Work at the Met

-In the 2007–08 season, Oropesa was seen in the Met's Hansel and Gretel as the Dew Fairy and, in the 2008–09 season, in the role of Lisette in La rondine, opposite Angela Gheorghiu, Roberto Alagna, and Samuel Ramey in Nicolas Joël's production.
+In the 2007–08 season, Oropesa was seen in the Met's Hansel and Gretel as the Dew Fairy and, in the 2008–09 season, in the role of Lisette in La rondine.
 She also sang the role of the Rhinemaiden, Woglinde, in the Met's 2009 Der Ring des Nibelungen, and additionally sang the off-stage role of the Woodbird in Siegfried.

-In September 2010, she reprised her Rhinemaiden in the Met's season-opening production of Das Rheingold, for which she won a Grammy Award for Best Opera Recording in 2013.
+In September 2010, she reprised her Rhinemaiden in the Met's season-opening production of Das Rheingold, for which won a Grammy Award for Best Opera Recording in 2012.
 In May 2011, she sang the part of the god Amor in Mark Morris's production of Orfeo ed Euridice.
 In December 2011, she created the role of Miranda in the Met's baroque pastiche, The Enchanted Island, singing opposite Plácido Domingo, and conducted by William Christie.